 The helicopter's descent rate became high as the pilot, relying primarily on visual depth perception, believed the helicopter was further from the surface of the sea than it was.
-When the crew did see an image through the NVGs it was the 20-metre high cliffs several hundred metres ahead and above them.
+When the crew did see an image through night-vision goggles it was of the 20-metre-high cliffs several hundred metres ahead and above them.
 During the manoeuvre to avoid the cliffs, the helicopter impacted the sea.
 (Transport Accident Investigation Commission, 2023)